American Sign Language (ASL)

 ASL 3400.
 American Sign Language Linguistics.
 3 Hours.

 This course provides the foundation for concepts presented in ASL 3010 and ASL 3020.
 Course focuses on linguistic and grammatical structures of ASL including phonology, morphology, syntax, and semantics.
 Students will develop a deeper understanding of the complexities of ASL and evaluate and improve their linguistic and grammatical skills. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Demonstrate the ability to communicate in ASL using appropriate grammatical features.
 2. Articulate communication errors due to the misuse of grammatical features.
 3. Evaluate their own use of handshape, palm orientation, location, movement and non-manual signals.
 4. Develop corrections to their own sign productions.
 5. Compose modifications of signs to include time and adverbial content.
-Prerequisite: ASL 2020 and acceptance to the ASL/ENG Interpreter Training Program.
+Prerequisite: Acceptance to the ASL/ENG Interpreter Training Program.
 FA.

 ASL 3500.
 Deaf History.
 3 Hours.